 1. Find support in the diabetics community

 Living with any chronic illness can feel isolating.
 The best treatment for isolation is community!
 Find people who understand what you’re going through, and help educate those already close to you who may not understand.

 Support groups can be a great place to start.
-It’s nice to have an outlet to vent your frustrations or worries, knowing that they’ve all been there.
+It’s nice to have an outlet to vent your frustrations or worries, knowing that other people have all been there.
 It can also be a great sounding board for questions that only someone with your experience can answer.
-(My first question in a support group was how to find bras that didn’t hurt, given my spinal pain.
-Doctors were baffled by this question, but my fellow patients immediately had a flood of answers.)
+My first question in a support group was how to find bras that didn’t hurt, given my spinal pain.
+Doctors were baffled by this question, but my fellow patients immediately had a flood of answers.
 Even if you don’t post in a group, you can read other people’s questions and learn from the sidelines.

-The technology available now for managing diabetes is amazing!
+The technology available now for managing diabetes is amazing.
 Remember that there’s no best way to do this – you can choose what works best for you.
-Even if you do enjoy all the benefits of high-tech pumps and apps doesn’t mean you can’t ever take a break.
-One Friend in the Fight tells us she loves her pump, but chooses to take “pump vacations” every now and then, to unplug and just use pens for a bit.
+Even if you enjoy all the benefits of high-tech pumps and apps, that doesn’t mean you can’t take a break.
+One Friend in the Fight™ tells us she loves her pump but chooses to take “pump vacations” every now and then to unplug and just use pens for a bit.
 You do you, whatever style feels right!

-one step at a time
+5. Take one step at a time

-The most important thing to remember, when it all gets overwhelming, is that you can do this, and you will.
+The most important thing to remember when it all gets overwhelming is that you can do this, and you will.
 Take it one step at a time, look to role models who’ve been doing it longer than you, and just do your best — whatever that looks like each day!

 Oh, and remember that you’re not alone.
-In fact, you’re far from it 💚
+In fact, you’re far from it. 💚

 Living with illness and disability can be isolating.
 Thankfully, it doesn’t have to be.
 Sign up below to be in the know on our latest product and content releases, exclusive offers, and community events.